ismael3s/ismael3sdev/src/content/garden/how-to-speed-up-promises-execution-in-javascript/index.md

 ---
-title: "How to execute promises in parallel, advantages and pitfalls"
+title: "How to execute promises using concurrency, advantages and pitfalls"
-description: "Improving your javascript code by running promises in simultaneously"
+description: "Improving your javascript code by running promises concurrently"
-slug: "executing-promises-in-parallel"
+slug: "executing-promises-by-running-concurrently"
 date: "Aug 28 2024"
-updatedAt: "Aug 28 2024"
+updatedAt: "Sep 09 2024"
 ---

 Hi folks!
 Recently, one of my friends showed me a piece of code that was taking about 12 seconds to execute.
 The code looked something like the example below.
 I want to discuss some small improvements we can make, along with their advantages and potential pitfalls.